Black & White Photo Gallery

 I celebrated my birthday this weekend with my spectacular husband and family.
+I had no idea that my birthday present was going to inspire a black & white gallery wall.
 Brian gives the most thoughtful gifts, but he’s too excited to give them.
 I could only handle two days of, “You’re going to love your birthday gift,” before I couldn’t take it anymore.
 I needed to know what it was.
 So he went upstairs, got the gift, made me close my eyes, and when I opened them I saw……

 This is my absolute favorite picture of Duke and Duchess.
 Brian had it hand drawn by an artist!
 It’s gorgeous and even more beautiful in person.
 Here’s the original photo.